quidprobros/worth-the-weight/readme.md

 Worth the Weight is available to demo right here: https://wtw.paxperscientiam.com/login

+## Note:
-## Note: this will not work out of the box as db bootstrapping still needs to be setup.
+This will not work out of the box as db bootstrapping still needs to be setup.
+If you're interested in the progress, check out the dockerize branch.

 # sprint 1
 - [x] Add form to submit quantity of food, fractional measurement unit, food item, and date.